 Integrate Microsoft Entra ID as an Identity Provider

-Microsoft Azure Active Directory (Azure AD), now known as Microsoft Entra ID, is an identity and access management solution.
+Microsoft Entra ID is an identity and access management solution.
+It was formerly known as Azure AD and Azure Active Directory.
 With Juniper Mist Access Assurance, you can integrate an authentication service into Entra ID by using OAuth to perform:

 - User authentication with Extensible Authentication Protocol–Tunneled TLS